powervr-graphics/Native_SDK/framework/README.rst

 ------------------------------
 Below are a set of guidelines and recommendations to consider when using the PowerVR Framework:

-* Use PVRUtils to simplify common, suprisingly complex tasks.
+* Use PVRUtils to simplify common, surprisingly complex tasks.
 This makes them easy, concise and understandable.
 These tasks include context creation, backbuffer/swapchain setup, and texture uploading.
 Then step through the code to understand the actual mechanics implemented.
 This is particularly important for Vulkan tasks that are surprisingly involved, such as texture uploading.

 * The ``pvr::assets::Model`` class contains all the information needed for drawing, including cameras, lights, and effects.
 Follow a typical PowerVR SDK example such as IntroducingPVRUtils to understand its basic use, including getting information about the data layout of meshes from a model.